Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 - Qihoo 360: Chinese.
 I'm not sure how independent this one is.

 - Toutiao: Chinese.
 Not sure how independent this one is either.
+Its index appears limited outside of its own content distribution platform.

 - Sogou: Chinese

-- Yisou: Chinese
+- Yisou: Chinese, by Yahoo.
+Appears defunct.

 - [Naver](https://search.naver.com): Korean.
 Allows submitting sitemaps and feeds.
 Discovered via some Searx metasearch instances.